-Participants of the meeting developed a framework for the guidelines, formulated the first draft of the manual and identified the additional work necessary for its completion.
-The manual was subsequently compiled and the second draft was circulated to all AFRA national project coordinators for comments and suggestions for improvement.
-It was finally discussed at a Project Review, Coordination and Planning Meeting held in Addis Ababa in March 2002 and further material incorporated as required.
+The draft document prepared during the workshop was edited and the second draft was circulated to all national project coordinators for comments and suggestions for improvement.
+It was finally discussed at a Project Review and Planning Meeting held in Hangzhou, China in November 2002 and further material was incorporated as required.